 Starbucks Recruits with a Purpose for a Better World

-In the (not too distant) past, the notion of being “purpose-driven” was something largely reserved for the not-for-profit sector.
-Charitable organizations, of course, have always had “purpose” (to change the world in some way) – but businesses, surely, just have a “mission” (to be profitable).
+In the (not too distant) past, the notion of being "purpose-driven" was something largely reserved for the not-for-profit sector.
+Charitable organizations, of course, have always had "purpose" (to change the world in some way) — but businesses, surely, just have a "mission," and that mission is usually to be profitable.

-Today, in an age of conscious capitalism, more and more businesses are finding that profitability is becoming increasingly dependent on their ability to prove that they are as purpose-driven as they are mission-driven.
+Today, more and more businesses are finding that profitability is becoming increasingly dependent on their ability to prove that they are as purpose-driven as they are mission-driven.
 Why?
-Because what motivates employees in 2017 – especially amongst the increasingly crucial millennial cohort – is no longer promises of job security, high pay and career advancements, but a feeling that the businesses they are working for are doing good for personal, societal and social purposes.
+Because what motivates employees in 2020 — especially among the increasingly crucial millennial and Gen Z cohorts — is no longer the promise of job security, high pay, and career advancements, but a feeling that the businesses they are working for is doing some good in the world.

 Mission Statements Vs. Purpose Statements